08jhs05/BarChart/README.md

 ## How to run

-Running index.html locally on your browser will give errors - It must run on localhost. http-server (https://www.npmjs.com/package/http-server) was used on this demo.
+Running index.html locally on your browser will give errors - It must run on localhost. http-server (https://www.npmjs.com/package/http-server) was used for this demo.

 Install http-server via npm on terminal: